If you’re serious about cooking oil then you NEED to know about the major 3 types of oil processing methods.

 Coconut oil also seems to raise HDL (good) cholesterol and it has the advantage that it behaves very well at high temperatures.

 Sesame oil is one great choice as it has a few restorative properties.
-Sesame oil is beneficial for diabetics and also brings down the circulatory strain.
+It is for diabetics and also brings down the circulatory strain.

 It enhances oral cleanliness and dental well being of a person.
 It also counteracts atherosclerosis, malignancy and battles misery.